The Birmingham Mid Head Resection (BMHR)

 The BHR procedure is typically unsuitable for patients with avascular necrosis (AVN), large femoral cysts, or patients with anatomical difficulties such as hip dysplasia or Perthes disease.
 With these diagnoses, patients would often suffer failure if treated with a BHR because the quality of their femoral bone is compromised, or they simply don’t have enough bone available to securely implant a BHR.

-For patients with these types of hip conditions, Mr McMinn has developed another bone-conserving hip device, the BMHR (sometimes called the “hip resurfacing plus”).
+For patients with these types of hip conditions, Professor McMinn has developed another bone-conserving hip device, the BMHR (sometimes called the “hip resurfacing plus”).
 The BMHR is specifically designed as an alternative surgery for young and active patients who would otherwise be forced to have a total hip replacement (THR) in the absence of a hip resurfacing.
 Like the BHR, the BMHR procedure restores the patient’s natural anatomy and allows them to be active following surgery.

 During the BMHR operation, the femoral head (ball joint) is resected through the middle, thereby removing the diseased or necrotic bone.
 The remaining femoral bone is then prepared into a conical shape and a matching stem is tapped into place (without the need for cement or screws).
 The stem is then fitted with a large diameter modular head (matching the patient’s natural anatomy), which fits into the same acetabular cup as used for a BHR.